Does Medicare Cover Oral Surgery?

 Get recommendations based on what's important to you, and compare them to your existing plan.

-Medicare Advantage Plans
+Dental Surgery and Medicare Advantage Plans

 If you know that you’re going to need oral surgery to help maintain or improve your dental health, along with routine dental care, you may want to enroll in a Medicare Advantage plan.
 Many plans can cover routine dental procedures, but you’ll want to compare plan benefits and costs.